funkybob/ugu/docs/index.rst

 So now we have uWSGI serving our static assets, and running our web app.
 Great!

-This works great, but with only one worker that will quickly stop being able to handle a busy site.
+This works great, but with only one worker we can only handle one request at a time, and that will quickly stop being able to handle a busy site.

 The first steps to scaling are to increase the number of processes and/or threads running as workers.

-In uWSGI this is a matter of specifying ``--processes`` and ``--threads``.
+In uWSGI this is a matter of specifying ``--processes`` and ``--threads``, respectively.
 Each process will run as many threads as we specify.
 Additionally, we can use the ``--cheaper`` option to scale down processes when we're not busy.

 .. code-block:: ini
    :caption: uwsgi.ini